oppia/oppia-android/wiki/Installing-Oppia-Android.md

 9. Once sync has finished, you can now build and install the app on either a virtual or physical device.
 Bazel supports deploying to only one device at a time, so you can connect one device, or launch one emulator at a time.

    You can run the project by using the Bazel plugin to set up run configurations for the target that you wish to build.
-This performs the same action as the run commands listed in the [bazel user guide](https://github.com/oppia/oppia-android/wiki/Bazel-User-Guide), but using the GUI to run the app might be more intuitive for some developers.
+This performs the same action as the run commands listed in the [Bazel user guide](https://github.com/oppia/oppia-android/wiki/Bazel-User-Guide), but using the GUI to run the app might be more intuitive for some developers.

    ![Screenshot 2025-02-26 at 22 16 32](https://github.com/user-attachments/assets/f3be5288-dc96-4079-bcb2-b514de81f899)